steemit/devportal/_tutorials-python/follow_a_user.md

 ---
-title: 'PY: Follow Another User'
+title: 'PY: Follow A User'
-position: 16
+position: 18
-description: 'How to follow or unfollow an author using Python.'
+description: "How to follow or unfollow an author using Python."
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Follow Another User](https://github.com/steemit/devportal-tutorials-py/tree/master/tutorials/16_follow_another_user) can be downloaded as part of the [PY tutorials repository](https://github.com/steemit/devportal-tutorials-py).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Follow A User](https://github.com/steemit/devportal-tutorials-py/tree/master/tutorials/18_follow_a_user) can be downloaded as part of the [PY tutorials repository](https://github.com/steemit/devportal-tutorials-py).</span>
 <br>